-Why do some organisations often use two or more security awareness training solutions at once?
+Why do some organizations often use two or more security awareness training solutions at once?

-Increasing numbers of organisations today are investing in some form of “innovative” security training designed to reduce human cyber risk by improving security behaviours.
-But the same organisations often invest in a second form of security training, too.
+Increasing numbers of organizations today are investing in some form of “innovative” security training designed to reduce human cyber risk by improving security behaviors.

 And, if so, why do organisations today still bother running both forms of training?

 At first, the above seems easy to answer: Regulators must have it wrong.
 Presumably, the regulators are asking organizations to do the wrong things.

 But that’s simply not the case.
 Boiled down, regulators simply want organizations to make a serious effort to manage human cyber risk.

 And that’s exactly what innovative, risk-reducing solutions do.